-The trends observed in relative humidity for the WRF simulations closely resemble those of the dewpoint trends.
-A number of the individual locations exhibit a high relative humidity bias during the warm season especially over the southeastern portions of the United States.
-A couple less common observations that differ from the dewpoint results are also found: a number of sites are associated with a high bias during the winter or a transition to a neutral or low bias during the autumn.
+The trends observed in relative humidity for the WRF simulations closely resemble those of the dew point trends.
+A number of the individual locations exhibit a positive relative humidity bias during the warm season especially over the southeastern portions of the United States.
+A couple less common observations that differ from the dew point results are also found: a number of sites are associated with a positive bias during the winter or a transition to a neutral or negative bias during the autumn.
 An example of each case is shown discussed further below.
 It is also worth noting that the variability in the WRF relative humidity tends to be greater than the variability in the observed values.

 The plot below shows the annual observed and modeled relative humidity for KAUW (Wausau, WI).
-A strong high bias is noted from January through the end of April and again starting in December.
+A strong positive bias is noted from January through the end of April and again starting in December.
 Although it appears that a higher relative humidity as compared with the observations is seen throughout the year, the distinction is most pronounced during the cool season.
 This effect could possibly be due to how the WRF handles snow cover in its simulation.
-Another station that exhibits a significant high bias throughout the year is KCLE (Cleveland, OH), which could be the result of its location along Lake Erie in which poor simulation of the moisture fluxes off of the lake could result in a persistently high relative humidity as compared with observations.
+Another station that exhibits a significant positive bias throughout the year is KCLE (Cleveland, OH), which could be the result of its location along Lake Erie in which poor simulation of the moisture fluxes off of the lake could result in a persistently high relative humidity as compared with observations.